 Random assignment of a school to the treatment group created a job vacancy for a contract teacher.
 The onus then fell on district and school officials to recruit a suitable teacher, place him or her in either grade 2 or 3, and split that grade into two (or more) streams.
 Compliance was imperfect at each of these steps.
-This section tests whether assignment to NGO implementation, local control over the hiring process, or higher salaries improved recruitment or compliance.
-Successful recruitment of qualified teachers is of independent interest, as it sheds light on the determinants of labor supply in the public sector.
-In addition, differences in recruitment and other measures of compliance may help explain differences in treatment effects between the NGO and government documented in the following section.
+While compliance is of independent interest, it may also help explain differences in treatment effects between the NGO and government documented in the following section.